Public goods

 They start out the deck with the team.
 If you have a top team, this is often a good idea.
 It makes investors think that anything that is said after is credible.

-One investor blogged that a top team pitched them and it was on like slide 10 that they mentioned who they were.
-The investor was like WTF.
+One investor blogged that a top team pitched them and it was on slide 10 that they mentioned who they were.
+The investor was like WTF?
 I’ve been listening and it’s only now I realised you are rock stars.
 This dispels the doubts I was forming.

-That story doesn’t make sense since the investor wouldn’t have taken a meeting without knowing who the founders were in the first places, but you get my point in any case 😉
+That story doesn’t make sense since the investor wouldn’t have taken a meeting without knowing who the founders were in the first place, but you get my point in any case 😉

 Ok, so do these guys matter?
 I’m writing this as I read.
 There are some big logos.
 That’s the first thing I notice.
 Then there are two dudes hugging in an empty warehouse.
 Now I read the title.
 They have manufactured stuff before.
 There is then tiny ass text to see they saw an opportunity.
 Don’t write tiny text.